Mikhail Afanasyev

 On April 13, 2022, police searched Afanasyev’s home in Abakan, the capital of Siberia’s Khakassiya republic, seized his technical equipment, and took him to the Abakan investigative department, according to a Telegram post by the Mass Media Defense Center (MMDC), a local group that provides journalists and media outlets with legal aid, and news reports

-Afanasyev was charged under Article 207.3.2.a of Russia’s criminal code for spreading false information about the Russian army “using his official position,” according to a separate Telegram post by the MMDC, which has provided a lawyer to defend Afanasyev.
-A conviction carries up to 10 years in prison.
+Afanasyev was charged under Article 207.3, Part 2.a of Russia’s criminal code for spreading false information about the Russian army “using his official position,” according to a separate Telegram post by the MMDC, which has provided a lawyer to defend Afanasyev.

-On April 15, a court in Abakan ordered Afanasyev to be detained for two months, pending investigation, according to media reports.
-On August 8, the court extended Afanasyev’s detention until October 13, according to media reports and the MMDC.
+On April 15, 2022, a court in Abakan ordered Afanasyev to be detained for two months, pending investigation, according to media reports.
+His detention was later extended

-On March 4, Russian President Vladimir Putin enacted amendments to the criminal code that impose prison terms for spreading “fake” information, specifically about the Russian military, as CPJ documented and media reported, in the wake of Russia’s full-scale invasion of Ukraine in February.
+On March 4, 2022, Russian President Vladimir Putin enacted amendments to the criminal code that impose prison terms for spreading “fake” information, specifically about the Russian military, as CPJ documented and media reported, in the wake of Russia’s full-scale invasion of Ukraine in February.
+Afanasyev was the first journalist to be convicted for “using his official position” to spread fake news about the Russian army under the March 2022 amendments, according to Radio Svoboda, the Russian service of U.S. Congress-funded Radio Free Europe/Radio Liberty.

 Afanasyev was previously criminally charged in 2009 with "spreading false information on the internet,” as media reported at the time, over articles about the Sayano-Shushenskaya disaster, when a broken turbine at the Sayano–Shushenskaya hydroelectric plant cost 75 lives.
 Authorities later closed that case, according to media reports.

-In October 2022, CPJ called the Russian Ministry of Interior, but nobody answered the phone.
-CPJ emailed the press service of the Russian Prosecutor General’s Office but did not receive any replies.
+In late 2024, CPJ emailed the press service of the Russian Prosecutor General’s Office for comment but did not receive any replies.